Canva Blog Header

 Using Our Templates with Canva

-After that, you can draw ruler guides in order to get the safe, trim, and bleed lines on your document.
-You can do this by going to File > Show rulers and guides.
-From here you can draw the guides by clicking on the rulers to match them with the lines on our template.
-You can then remove the template and the guides will remain.
+From here, you can draw the guides by clicking on the rulers to match them with the lines on our template.
+You can then remove the template, and the guides will remain.

 *Keep in mind that the guides will not be embedded into your file and are only there to help you design your file.*

+Now you can start designing!
+Any colors that are added will be in RGB color mode, so they will appear brighter.
 Colors will be converted to CMYK when they are sent to production.
+CMYK inks tend to be darker than bright web colors.
 Blue builds, in particular, can be tricky with online programs.
-We would recommend reviewing the following article for more information about what we call: Blurple.
+We recommend reviewing the following article for more information about what we call: Blurple.

 How to Download Your Files